natgo/wt-wiki-scraper/wikitext-transpiled/ground/A.C.IV.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
+The AC.IV has an overall good mobility, with an acceptable reverse speed not found in other British tanks (e.g., Challenger, Comet, etc.).
+The manoeuvrability in soft terrain can be significantly reduced and can feel sluggish.

 {{tankMobility|abMinHp=615|rbMinHp=351}}